 Other Title Fights From Around The World

 Today, boxing world title fights take place around the globe and are more accessible to watch than ever before.
 Sometimes, however, certain championship bouts do not receive as much attention and go underreported.
-Big Fight Weekend has a commitment to writing about boxing news, previews, and recaps.
-As such, the site now has a recurring segment on world title bouts from around the world from the past week.
+Big Fight Weekend is committed to writing about boxing news, previews, and recaps.
+As such, the site is beginning a recurring segment on world title bouts from around the globe from the past week.
 It will recap fights that have not already been covered by the site, with a specific focus on clashes ranging from atomweight to heavyweight that had the WBA, WBC, IBF, and/or WBO titles on the line.